(WHM >> Home >> Security Center >> Apache mod_userdir Tweak)

 Most servers use the Apache

 mod_userdir module as a temporary URL system that allows users to view their websites.
-This temporary URL system functions even if the system does not possess configured DNS or the domain does not yet point to the server.
+This temporary URL system functions even if the system does not possess a configured DNS or the domain does not yet point to the server.